LEOSA Concealed Handgun Permit

 Concealed Handgun Permit (CHP) for Retired LEO

 Retired or separated officers may obtain a CHP from the San Miguel County Sheriff's Office.
 It is a standard CHP application but as a retired officer, you will not be required to pay fees during the first five years after your retirement.

-- Download the application from above (leave it unsigned for staff to notarize).
+- Download the Concealed Handgun application (PDF) from above (leave it unsigned for staff to notarize).

 - Make an appointment with the Sheriff's Office by calling the Chief Administrative Officer at 970-728-9546.

 - Bring the following to your appointment: The completed application (do not sign this form as you will need to sign the application in person, before a notary public at the Sheriff's office), your Colorado Driver's License or State ID with current San Miguel County address (a utility bill, property tax statement or lease/rental agreement and your retired agency ID.

 LEOSA Concealed Handgun Permit (LEOSA CHP)

 You may apply for a combined LEOSA Concealed Handgun Permit with our office, in compliance with the Law Enforcement Officer Safety Act (Federal Law HR218) Retired/separated officers applying for this permit must have either retired from our agency or reside (or maintain a secondary residence) within the county and meet all other requirements.

 - If you have a current Colorado concealed handgun permit issued within five years of retiring from an agency, there is no application fee required and you will not be required to pay the yearly renewal application fee during the first five years after retirement.
 You will be required to qualify with your handgun on a yearly basis if you want to renew the permit.